shopblocks-engineering/omnipay-realex/README.md

 ## Installation

-The realex driver is installed via [Composer](http://getcomposer.org/).
+The Realex driver is installed via [Composer](http://getcomposer.org/).
 To install, simply add it to your `composer.json` file:

 ```json